thinktandem/tandem/docs/onboarding/checklist.md

 Things Everyone Needs
 ---------------------
+You should get invites for all applicable services.
+All Tandem-specific services (ex: Harvest or Slack) will be sent to your new Gmail address, so that's a good place to start.
+Let us know if something is missing!

 * [A new @thinktandem.io Google Mail Address](https://admin.google.com/kalabox.io/AdminHome?pli=1&fral=1#UserList:org=3zbo27o3jehmpl)
 * [Your new email added to our Harvest account (for time tracking)](https://thinktandem.harvestapp.com/team)